-Why We Love This Recipe
+Why We Love This Basil Lemonade Recipe

 Who knew this simple summer drink could be so versatile?
-A cup of fresh basil leaves adds a punchy, peppery flavor to the mixture, and it is so refreshing!
+A cup of fresh basil leaves adds a slighly minty flavor to the mixture, and it is so refreshing! - It’s so easy to make.

 Prepare your basil lemonade almost exactly the way you prepare any other cold drink.
-The herb-infused simple syrup is something you can use in cocktails, too.
+The herb-infused simple syrup makes it easy to add to other summer drinks too! - It is inexpensive and easy to make in large batches.

 This recipe is simple to scale up or down.
 This makes it a fantastic drink idea for summer parties, picnics and potlucks.